drtinaz/MQTT-switches/README.md

 *********** MANUAL INSTALLATION *************
 1. Download this package to the /data directory
-2. open a ssh terminal session and navigate to /data/MQTT-switches
-3. in the terminal enter the following: cp config.ini.example /data/switches.config.ini
-4. navigate to /data and open switches.config.ini using vi or nano and enter the correct details for your configuration.
-5. Save and close switches.config.ini
+2. If this is the first time being installed, run the configuration script ( /data/MQTT-Switches/config.py )
-6. Install and start the service mqtt_switches.py
+3. Install and start the service mqtt_switches.py

 ************ INSTALL USING kEVINS SETUP HELPER **************